2️⃣ Black-box Analysis

 Sentence-to-Sentence Causal Graph

-The paper computes this by: 1.
-For each target sentence $j$, look at rollouts where sentence $i$ was kept vs removed 2.
-Check how often sentence $j$ (or something semantically similar) appears in each set, using embedding cosine similarity 3.
-The difference is the causal importance of $i$ on $j$
+The paper computes this by: (1) for each target sentence $j$, looking at rollouts where sentence $i$ was kept vs removed, (2) checking how often sentence $j$ (or something semantically similar) appears in each set using embedding cosine similarity, and (3) taking the difference as the causal importance of $i$ on $j$.
+This produces a matrix of pairwise causal effects, which can be visualized as a directed graph revealing the "backbone" of the reasoning trace.

 # Demo: visualize a causal graph with sample data